 My name is Marie Palmer.
 Except that it isn’t, not really.
 While researching my family’s history, I discovered that, as hard as he had tried to hide it, my grandfather’s surname was actually Page and not Palmer.

 I am a genealogist, librarian, educator, and former computer engineer.
 I research, organize, and write about family history and I’m passionate about helping others to do the same.
 Learn more about me and have a read through some of my articles.
-Find me at Legacy Tree Genealogists where I help clients through my role as a project manager.

 My husband and I attended a wonderful presentation by Marie Palmer on Family History Journeys at our local library.
 She quickly ignited our interest in pursuing the task of building our own family trees with the intent of adding many kitchen table family stories.
 Fortunately Marie was available to help with the exciting journey of discovering the characters, times & places.
 Her skills at research, analysis and the compiling of documents are professional with clear reports of her findings.
 Her organizational skills are just what I need!
 And most importantly Marie is a pure delight to work with!
 Thank you Marie!!